RylanSchaeffer/FieteLab-Sorscher-2022-Reproduction/README.md

 # Fiete Lab Sorscher 2022 Reproduction

-This repository contains a subset of code contained withour our recent preprint Disentangling Fact from Grid Cell Fiction in Trained Deep Path Integrators.
+This repository contains a subset of code from our forthcoming preprint:
+Disentangling Fact from Grid Cell Fiction in Trained Deep Path Integrators.

 ![](figures/sorscher_rebuttal.png)